Storm Shield app's storm-based polygon warnings are extremely accurate.

 Note how the forecasted polygon for the Severe Thunderstorm Warning quickly gets filled with the most intense (red) storm cells.
 This is from a series of three Storm Shield app screenshots during a Severe Thunderstorm Warning on April 16, 2013 in southwest Ohio.

-In the example below, if the National Weather Service issues a polygon for a Severe Thunderstorm Warning, you would receive a Severe Thunderstorm Warning from Storm Shield if you or your saved locations fall inside the orange polygon.
+In this example, if the National Weather Service issues a polygon for a Tornado Warning, you would receive a Tornado Warning from Storm Shield if you or your saved locations fall inside the red polygon.

-In the example below, if your location is just outside the polygon (even though you may be in the storm and the county), you would not receive a warning from Storm Shield.
+In this example, if your location is just outside the polygon (even though you may be in the storm and the county), you would not receive a warning from Storm Shield.

 The National Weather Service has criteria that must be met to issue a severe weather alert.
 As an example, for a thunderstorm to be considered severe, it must contain hail of 1 inch or greater and winds of 58 miles per hour or greater.

 These are thresholds the NWS defines when storms start causing structural damage and are a substantial threat to people.
 So it's possible to experience small hail and strong winds and not be under a thunderstorm warning.

 What does this mean for Storm Shield users?

 If your current or saved locations fall outside these thresholds -- even though you may be in what appears to be severe weather -- you would not receive an alert from Storm Shield, because Storm Shield adheres to the same NWS standards.

 For more help with Storm Shield App, visit our FAQ section at support.stormshieldapp.com